ericwq/gskills/docs/xds.md

   - `rdsCallback` is set by `WatchRouteConfig()`, it's `w.handleRDSResp()`.
   - `serviceUpdateWatcher.serviceCb` is set by `watchService()`, it's  `r.handleServiceUpdate`.
 - `w.handleLDSResp()` updates `w.lastUpdate.ldsConfig`, which updates the `maxStreamDuration` to the new value `update.MaxStreamDuration`.
 - `w.handleLDSResp()` checks if the new `RouteConfigName` is same as the previous.
-The route name didn't change but the LDS data did, calls, calls `w.serviceCb`, which is actually `r.handleServiceUpdate`.
+If the route name didn't change but the LDS data did, calls `w.serviceCb`, which is actually `r.handleServiceUpdate`.
   - `handleServiceUpdate()` sends `w.lastUpdate` to channel `r.updateCh`.
 - If the new `RouteConfigName` is different from the previous value, `w.handleLDSResp()` calls `w.c.WatchRouteConfig()` and set `w.rdsCancel`.
   - `w.c.WatchRouteConfig()` is actually `clientImpl.WatchRouteConfig()`.